Baltimore Lab School

-Baltimore Lab is a training site for interns from Temple University, Johns Hopkins University, Loyola University, Towson University, Goucher College, and Maryland Institute College of Art.
+BLS is a training site for interns from Loyola University, Towson University, Goucher College, and Maryland Institute College of Art.
 These students complete an internship under the supervision of Baltimore Lab's teaching staff.
 Baltimore Lab School faculty members are invited to speak at local universities and professional conferences.

-Baltimore Lab School offers a low student-to-staff ratio.

-The school also offers after-school activities and sports, such as cross country, indoor rock-climbing, tennis, track and field, basketball, and swimming, as well as many field trips to further enhance the learning experience of students.
-Baltimore Lab School also partners with the Chesapeake Bay Foundation to organize a multitude of outdoor learning experiences for students of all ages.
+The school also offers after-school activities and sports, such as indoor rock-climbing, tennis, track and field, basketball, and swimming, as well as many field trips to further enhance the learning experience of students.
+BaLS also partners with the Chesapeake Bay Foundation to organize a multitude of outdoor learning experiences for students of all ages and is a certified Green School.

-Baltimore Lab School's 9th commencement exercises took place in June 2016.
-The commencement speaker was James Piper Bond, President of Living Classrooms Foundation.
-Previous commencement speakers have included Fred Lazarus, who at the time was President of Maryland Institute College of Art.

 In March 2014, Baltimore Lab School began operating fully independently from Lab School of Washington.
 The building that houses the school was purchased from Washington Lab.